sanctuarycomputer/style/README.md

 </style>
 ```

-As you can see, this is hard to read and we really don't know what the class names mean when looking at them right off the bat
+As you can see, this is hard to read and we really don't know what the class names mean when looking at them right off the bat.
+It would also take a long time to figure out if you could reuse these styles in the future

 <br>